 “The big news is news itself,” according to Cardullo.
 “Samsung TV Plus now has the most extensive premium news offering of any free, ad-supported TV service.”
 Live news streams are available from the major national broadcasters ABC, NBC and Fox, as well as local news, along with Newsy, Bloomberg QuickTake, Altice USA’s Cheddar and USA Today.

-While the big networks still keep a stranglehold on big sporting events like the Super Bowl, March Madness and the Stanley Cup, Samsung TV Plus offers a lineup of sports channels that includes beIN Sports Xtra, Fubo Sports Network, Pac-12 Insider and the ACC Digital Network.
+While the big networks still keep a stranglehold on big sporting events like the Super Bowl, college basketball’s March Madness and the NHL Stanley Cup playoffs, Samsung TV Plus offers a lineup of sports channels that includes beIN Sports Xtra, Fubo Sports Network, Pac-12 Insider and the ACC Digital Network.

 Samsung TV Plus also supports 4K channels like Clarity 4K and Love Nature 4K.